proyectosingenieriauninorte/NumericalMethods/README.md

 - **Numerical Integration**: Techniques such as the trapezoidal rule, Gauss-Legendre, and Simpson's rule.
 - **Differential Equation Solvers**: Includes methods like Runge-Kutta.

-More methods will be added over time as new implementations are developed.

 ## Repository Structure

 The repository is structured as follows: